Guide

 OpenBSD 7.4 Installation

-The supported OpenBSD 7.4 install path for DesertCMS, including dry-run planning, packages, filesystem layout, httpd, slowcgi, pf, TLS, and validation.
+The supported OpenBSD 7.4 install path for DesertCMS, including plan-only review, dry-run output, packages, filesystem layout, httpd, desertcms_slowcgi, pf, TLS, GeoIP, workers, provider hooks, and validation.

 Before Installing